 All fruits and vegetables and this is the primary reason behind your own garden.
 Depending on where you live, there will be a sufficient variety of vegetables that can be grown to provide you with all of the Carbs you need.
 Making sure you have this taken care of before the SHTF is a crucial item to consider.
 You aren’t going to go dig up your back yard very easily and plant a bumper crop of Martha Stewart worthy veggies your first year.

-Grains and rice or any foods that contain these items or are made with flour (grains such as wheat are best kept in their whole wheat berry form; it can keep for up to 30 years in its raw state in a vacuum sealed container or bucket).
-Growing wheat is a great option if you live in the mid-west as a rule.
+Grains and rice or any foods that contain these items or are made with flour (grains such as wheat are best kept in their whole wheat berry form; it can keep for up to 30 years in their raw state in a vacuum-sealed container or bucket).
+Growing wheat is a great option if you live in the Midwest as a rule.
 This won’t be feasible for city dwellers in sufficient quantities unless you take over a golf course or a football field and re-purpose them.
 Not that this isn’t possible, but grains would be lower on my list of possible replacements.